ManyTinyThings/ManyTinyThingsWeb/chapters/energy.markdown

     endStep();
 </script>

 Without friction, the particles never stop bouncing!
-The total energy is the same, even though each individual particle changes its speed often.
+The total energy stays the same, even though each individual particle changes its speed often.
 Because the energy keeps steady, the particles will on the whole neither speed up nor slow down.

 </div>
 <div class="twoColumn">